shaaawz/ML4T-Midterm/README.md

      - Cumulative returns
      - Volatility (standard deviation)
      - Risk Adjusted Reward (Sharpe Ratio)
+## Company Worth
+  - [ ] Instrinsic value - Future Value/ Discount Rate
+  - [ ] Book Value - Total assets - Intangible assets + Liabilities
+  - [ ] Market Capitilization - # of shares * price of shares
+  - [ ] Information can affect stocks:
+      - Company specific
+      - section specific
+      - market wide
+  - [ ] Capital Assets Pricing Model (CAPM)
+      - Beta * market stock + alpha of stock on that day (residual)
+      - Alpha's expected value is zero and random
+      - Beta slope of the line of index's return compared to market returns
+        - Larger beta better in upwards markets so you can ride the surge
+        - Smaller beta better in downward markets, so you dont crash too much
+      - buy Index and hold
+  - [ ] Active Managers
+      - alpha can be predicted
+      - pick individual stocks with different weights
+  - [ ]

 # NOTES FROM READINGS:
 ## Probablistic Machine Learning (Chap 1)